NUCLEAR WEAPONS

 - Normal color vision and depth perception

-- No record of emotional instability
+- No record of sustained, untreatable emotional instability

 - Completion of a current Single Scope Background Investigation (SSBI)